 In many cases, damage to small parts of the body can be responsible for great pain.
 Such is the case with worn or damaged cartilage.
-This rubbery tissue acts as a cushion between the joints of the body and it has several functions, including holding bones together and supporting other tissues.
-It is critical to the joint’s flexibility and, as one astute observer noted, “it does not come with a lifetime warranty.”
+A new joint replacement procedure that uses synthetic cartilage is being used by joint surgeons and it is a game-changer for this rubbery tissue that acts as a cushion between joints.

 There are many joints in the foot and when the cartilage is damaged or worn down, intense pain can result.
 According to Dr. Christopher Sakowski, an orthopedic surgeon in the North Texas area and a member of the Texas Health Spine & Orthopedic Center referral line, the most common arthritis condition of the foot is arthritis of the big toe.
 When this occurs, the toe loses some of its cartilage, causing stiffness and pain.

 Medical science has developed an innovative treatment for this worn or damaged cartilage of the big toe.
 According to a recent article on the subject, “A disarmingly simple solution, replacing the cartilage with a synthetic substitute, is rapidly coming into its own—with one product for big-toe arthritis already on the U.S. market, and alternatives for the thumb, knee, and shoulder either being tested in trials or being used by doctors in Europe.

 “Doctors who have begun using such implants for patients say they can provide a faster recovery than traditional surgeries, and have other advantages—such as potentially delaying a full knee replacement or allowing the patient to retain motion of the big toe joint, handy for some sports and wearing high heels.”